also available in 2017

 Full time 3 Year(s)

-Lancaster’s Organisation Studies and Psychology degree is taught jointly by the Department of Organisation Work and Technology (OWT) and our Psychology Department.
+Lancaster’s Management and Psychology degree is taught jointly by the Department of Organisation Work and Technology (OWT) and our Psychology Department.
 Studying at Lancaster gives you the opportunity to gain a degree that is fully accredited by the British Psychological Society providing the Graduate Basis for Chartered Membership.